python-cmd2/cmd2/docs/install.rst

 Deploy cmd2.py with your project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``cmd2`` is contained in only one Python file (**cmd2.py**), so it can be easily copied into your project.  *The
+``cmd2`` is contained in a small number of Python files, which can be easily copied into your project.  *The
 copyright and license notice must be retained*.

 This is an option suitable for advanced Python users.
-You can simply include this file within your project's hierarchy.
+You can simply include the files within your project's hierarchy.
 If you want to modify ``cmd2``, this may be a reasonable option.
 Though, we encourage you to use stock ``cmd2`` and
 either composition or inheritance to achieve the same goal.